GongZheng-Justin/Channel3d/README.md

 second- /fourth-order finite-difference direct numerical simulation (DNS) solver with versatile viscous treatments

 ## Installation
-&emsp;The present solver has the following prerequisites:
+&emsp;During developing this solver, I often try my best to make it easy-to-use as posibble as I can.The present solver only has the following two prerequisites:

 * MPI
 * Gfortran/Intel Fortran